BuanZz123/PlanNet-Dev/README.md

-# 🚀 Windows Auto Setup with TightVNC, Ngrok, and Remote Desktop Access
+# 🚀 Windows Auto Setup mode

 ⚠ **WARNING:** This repository is intended for **educational purposes only**.
 **DO NOT** use it for malicious activities or spamming.
 Misuse of this script **violates GitHub's terms of service** and could result in **account suspension**.